Table of Contents

 - Don’t take in case of acute lung congestion, high kapha, low digestive fire, high ama.

-- It may increase weight when taken for longer duration.
+- It may increase weight when taken for a longer duration.

 - It may have additive effects with conventional antidiabetic drugs, and may alter the absorption of a number of drugs by delaying gastric emptying.